thunderseethe/thunderseethe.github.io/content/posts/function-application-grow-a-spine.md

 [This](https://dl.acm.org/doi/abs/10.1145/2641638.2641653) [is](https://www.cambridge.org/core/journals/journal-of-functional-programming/article/practical-type-inference-for-arbitraryrank-types/5339FB9DAB968768874D4C20FA6F8CB6) [not](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/hmf.pdf) [for](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/07/impredicative-pldi18.pdf) [lack](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/boxy-icfp.pdf) [of](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/fph-long.pdf) [trying](https://dl.acm.org/doi/abs/10.1145/3385412.3386003).
 Many attempts have been made to allow for inference of arbitrary polytypes.
-Even with the approach we're talking about today we can infer all polytypes, just some of them.
+Even with the approach we're talking about today we can't infer all polytypes, just some of them.
 Inferring all polytypes requires annotations to disambiguate where `forall`s should appear.

 A recent line of research, however, shows that if you make use of multiple arguments during inference you can infer polytypes without annotations: